benjiallen/pyscript-playground/lessons-learned.md

 [Pyscript: JavaScript Event Callbacks](https://www.jhanley.com/blog/pyscript-javascript-callbacks/).

+Updte: things are changing all the time, now there is a new method.
+[Whats New in Pyscript 2022.09.1](https://jeff.glass/post/whats-new-pyscript-2022-09-1/).
+Uses `add_event_listener`.

 ## Loading 3rd party packages

 You get the python standard library for free.
 You can easily access other 3rd party libraries if they [shipped with pyodide](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
 If you need something outside of those libraries then you can install pure python libraries if those libraries have a wheel file `.whl`.
 If you can get hold of a wheel then you can reference the wheel from `<pyconfig>`.